LuxCoreRender/BlendLuxCore/readme.md

 ### From latest release (recommended)

-- Find the latest suitable release of BlendLuxCrore on the release page:
+- Find the latest suitable release of BlendLuxCore on the release page: https://github.com/LuxCoreRender/BlendLuxCore/releases
-https://github.com/LuxCoreRender/BlendLuxCore/releases
 - Note: the release labelled "Latest" is a nightly build and may be particularly unstable even compared to alpha or beta release versions!
 - From the release assets, download extension `BlendLuxCore-*.zip`